felixdoerre/primus_vk/README.md

 ## Development Status

-This layer works for the applications I tested it with, but has still some technical difficulties (see Technical Limitations).
-Additionally the image copy still introduces too much overhead.
+This layer works for all the applications I tested it with, but uses a fair share of CPU resorces for copying.
-However this layer should already be usable with most applications.

 ## Technical Limitations